 Learning Community: The triangle represents our learning community.

-An Abrome Learner's learning community is comprised of intellectually curious Learners, committed Learning Coaches, and a personal network that is standing by ready to lend their support.
+An Abrome Learner's learning community is comprised of intellectually curious Learners, committed facilatators, and a personal network of people of all ages that is standing by ready to lend their support.

 Abrome Learners choose for themselves the activities and experiences they engage in.
 They embrace the responsibilities of learning and life.